JianLoong/blog/content/blog/october-2019/voronoi.md

 {{% /notice %}}

 Below is an example of a Voronoi diagram generated using d3.js.
 One of the good use case of a voronoi diagram in real life applications would be where would be **finding a place to build emergency services.** This place should have the most number of neighbouring regions.
 For example, if you `click` on the region in the voronoi diagram below, you can see how many regions in which it would consider this region to be its neighbour.
+The diagram is randomly generated based on a number of points and thus every refresh of this page will show a different voronoi diagram.

 <div id="canvas" style="text-align:center;max-width:30em;margin:auto;"></div>